 The bare minimum kit you need is a helmet and to have your whole body covered in clothing—jeans and a jumper will do just fine.
 If you don’t have a helmet, you can usually hire one from the track day organiser at a reasonable cost—but please check with them first.

 If you have the cash, the first equipment I recommend buying is a helmet.
 When it’s yours, you know it has been well looked after and can protect your head properly.
 A good helmet does not come cheap, with prices reaching £2500 +VAT for a carbon Arai.
-However, it’s possible to get a decent lid for about £350 and even less if you want to look like the Stig!
+However, it’s possible to get a decent lid for about £350.

 A well-fitting helmet is a must for obvious reasons, so be sure, even if you hire one, that it fits snuggly.
 The crown of your head should fit well in the helmet, with your cheeks squashed slightly by the cheek pads.